-Why app permissions are important?
+Why are app permissions important?

-You need to send notifications about new messages users receive?
+Do you need to send notifications about new messages users receive?

-No matter what access you need and whether you really need it (although I hope you do) you will need users’ permission to access it.
+No matter what access you need and whether you really need it (although I hope you do), you will need users’ permission to access it.

 Sounds easy, right?